Nosskirneh/SmartRemoteControl/README.md

 Smart Remote Control
 ====================

-Use a Arduino Uno and a Raspberry pi to control 433 MHz relay switches (NEXA and others), IR and WOL devices and HyperionWeb.
+Use a Arduino Uno and a Raspberry pi to control 433 MHz relay switches (NEXA and others), IKEA Trådfri, IR and WOL devices and HyperionWeb.

 ![page](/preview/preview.png)